 Migration Plan Workflow¶

 The migration plan workflow is the recommended approach for enterprise deployments.
-It uses a YAML plan file as a reviewable compliance artifact that captures every workload, secret mapping, and vault path before any changes are made.
+It uses a YAML plan file as a reviewable compliance artifact that captures every workload, secret mapping, and OpenBao path before any changes are made.

 The workflow has four stages: